Patan After Dark — Evening Guide to Durbar Square & Cafés

 Rooftop cafés with square views

 - Café du Temple — the classic.
 North-facing rooftop, all the temple roofs in a row.
+Standard café fare; the view is what you're here for.

 - Casa Pagoda — smaller, quieter, better food.
+Worth booking on weekends.

 - Yala Café & Coffee Shop — laid-back, laptop-friendly, great sunset seat.
+The least touristy of the rooftop set.

 - Durbar Café — bigger, more touristy, but a reliable view.